 Assistant Coach - Sprints, Hurdles, Relays

-Emanuel joined the ISU staff after serving as an assistant coach and recruiting coordinator for one year at California University in Pennsylvania.
-Emanuel supervised and mentored the short sprinters and hurdlers, in addition to being the Vulcans main recruiting contact.
-While at CALU guided one young man to the World Junior Championships in the 200 meter dash.
+Emanuel joined the ISU staff after serving as an assistant coach for sprints and hurdles and the recruiting coordinator at California University of Pennsylvania.
+While at CALU, Emanuel guided one young man to the World Junior Championships in the 200 meter dash.

 Before joining the Vulcans’ staff, Emanuel spent five years as the assistant track and field coach and recruiting coordinator for Eastern Illinois, where he helped coach the Panthers to nine team championships.
-Emanuel guided All-American sprinter Zye Boey, 44 OVC individual champions, 55 All-Ohio Valley honorees and aided student-athletes to eight school records.
-He also served as meet manager for Eastern Illinois, in addition to managing Illinois State high school meets and National Junior College Athletic Association (NJCAA) Championships.
+In addition to guiding All-American sprinter Zye Boey, Emanuel coached 44 OVC individual champions, 55 All-Ohio Valley honorees, and aided in eight school records.
+He also served as Eastern Illinois’ meet manager, ran Illinois State high school meets, and managed National Junior College Athletic Association (NJCAA) Championships.

 Assistant Coach - High Jump, Multi-Events